WD-Scott/NBA-MVP-Prediction/README.md

 ### **Feature Selection Process**:

+In `FeatureSelection.ipynb`, we load in the main data frame (`df`) that we created and saved in `DataCleaning_EDA.ipynb`.

 We perform robust feature selection to reduce model and index complexity.
 The main code we use for feature selection can be found in `preptrain.py`.
 This Python module file includes a function, `preprocess_and_train`, which we employ in `FeatureSelection.ipynb`.
 We wrote the function to perform the following:

-* Impute missing values with the median value for numeric features, scale the features using standardization (subtracting the mean and dividing by the standard deviation), and apply one-hot encoding while ignoring unknown categories for categorical features.
+* Impute missing values with the median value for numeric features, scale the features using standardization (subtracting the mean and dividing by the standard deviation) and apply one-hot encoding for categorical features.

-* Apply the preprocessing separately to the training and testing datasets and extracts the feature names from the ColumnTransformer object, removing any prefixes.
+* Apply the preprocessing separately to the training and testing datasets and extract the feature names, removing any prefixes.

-* Train and test eight different modeling techniques on the preprocessed data and extract the feature importance scores of the top ten predictors for:
+* Train and test eight different models on the preprocessed data and extract the feature importance scores of the top ten predictors.
+The models are:

   - Random Forest (RF)
   - Decision Tree (DTree)
   - Principal Component Analysis (PCA)
-  - Gradient Boosting (GBM)
+  - Gradient Boosting (GB)
   - Support Vector (SVR)
   - Extra Trees (XTrees)
   - AdaBoost (Ada)